SEND Information Report

 - providing workshops linked to areas of the curriculum to enable them to support their children's learning.

-- keeping parents/carers informed, offering support during periods of assessment and any related decision-making process about SEN provision.
+- keeping parents/carers informed, offering support during periods of assessment and any related decision-making process about SEND provision.

 - working effectively with all other agencies supporting children and their parents/carers.